 What is a Trading Fees Calculator?

 A Trading Fees Calculator helps you understand how much you actually pay when entering and exiting a trade.
-Many traders focus only on price movement and ignore fees, but even small percentages can significantly reduce your profits over time.
+Many traders focus only on price movement and ignore fees, but even small percentages can significantly reduce profits over time.

 Every trade has a cost.
 Whether you are trading crypto, stocks, or forex, exchanges charge fees for execution.
-If you are an active trader, these costs can silently eat into your performance without you realizing it.
+If you are an active trader, these costs can quietly eat into your performance without you realizing it.

 How This Calculator Works